 and pretend for a second that you’re me, trying to find Oxford Street on this map:

 This is a portion of Jeddah, KSA and yes, I’m just screwing around.
-Since I’m in the mood, let’s have some fun while we play:
+Since I’m in the mood, let’s have some fun while at it:

 Alex, what a surprise, you’re in the UK!